ezonta/TDGSA/README.md

 ## Description

 This project aims to provide an easy to use implementation of time-dependent global sensitivity analysis algorithms based on the work of Alexanderian et al. [1].
-Please also consider citing our preprint paper when using this package [2].
+Please also consider citing our preprint when using this package [2].

 [1] Alexanderian, A.; Gremaud, P. A.; Smith, R. C. Variance-Based Sensitivity Analysis for Time-Dependent Processes.
 Reliability Engineering & System Safety 2020, 196, 106722. https://doi.org/10.1016/j.ress.2019.106722.